NannyML/nannyml/docs/quick.rst

 potential drop in ROC AUC in the second half of the analysis period.
 Univariate and multivariate data drift detection algorithms have identified data drift.

-Putting everything together, we see that 4 features exhibit data drift from late 2019 onwards.
+Putting everything together, we see that 4 features exhibit data drift from the second half of the analysis period.
 They are ``loan_length``, ``salary_range``, ``car_value``, ``repaid_loan_on_prev_car``.

 This drift is responsible for the potential negative impact in performance that we have observed in this time period.